GothicVRProject/GothicVR/docs/setup/player.md

 >
 > To connect your headset, use a USB Type-C cable.

-Firstly, check if you're headset can be reached from your PC with `adb devices`.
+Firstly, check if your headset can be reached from your PC with `adb devices`.
 This should list at least one device; if it shows more than one, make sure to specify your headset in the following commands with `adb -s <ID> ...`.

 If your headset is correctly connected, use `adb push <Path to your Gothic dir>/* /storage/emulated/0/Android/data/com.GothicVRProject.GothicVR/files/`.